Lercher/CocoR/Readme.md

-# Coco/R Compiler Compiler with Token Inheritance
+# Enhanced Coco/R Compiler Compiler

 Based on the Coco/R Sources at http://www.ssw.uni-linz.ac.at/Coco that we call the "2011 version".

-This code includes these enhancements
+This code includes these enhancements:

 * Token Inheritance -
 A typical usage scenario for the extension